NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 #### 3.3 System Test Automation

+System tests refer to tests that require interaction between multiple components.
+Not every project has this complexity.
 To aid in the automation of system tests, we suggest doing the following:

 1. Have a schedule for running system tests (e.g. nightly, weekly)
 2. Ensure software is built and published to repositories: